-The PBA requires that applicants, whether domestic or international who completed any of their secondary or tertiary studies in a medium other than English must supply an IELTS test result and meet their English language requirements for provisional registration as a psychologist before commencing the program.
+The PsyBA requires that any applicant, whether domestic or international, who has completed secondary or tertiary studies in a language other than English must supply an IELTS and gain test results that meet English language requirements for provisional registration as a psychologist before commencing the program.
 For further information please visit: www.psychologyboard.gov.au.

 University entrance requirements

 Minimum entrance requirements for admission to Monash University Australia.

 Please refer to the How to apply for a Psychology course webpage for more detailed information about applying for this course.